obfuscated-D/EnderXY/README.md

 # What to expect
 This is a pretty fun build, and in the end you have a good, capable printer.
 However, keep in mind that this is made entirely from a *very cheap printer*.
-With no upgrades to the motors,extruder, or a linear rail conversion, you can expect to print at about the same quality as the stock Ender 3.
 The main advantage is the CoreXY kinematics, which allows for faster print speeds, and less ghosting.
-It only gets better from there, with the addition of linear rails, a better extruder, and a better hotend, you can expect to print at a much higher quality, and much, much faster than the stock Ender 3.
+It only gets better from there, with the addition of linear rails, a better extruder, and a better hotend, klipper, etc. you can expect to print at a much higher quality, and much, much faster than the stock Ender 3.

+## Print specs
+So far, on the bone stock conversion, I can reliably print at very good quality at 4k acceleration, and around 150mm/s with PETG, and 180-200mm/s with PLA.
+For superb quality, 3k acceleration at 120mm/s yields excellent results, way better than the stock printer.

 ## Specs
 Build volume (X,Y,Z):